About

 She developed a fondness of writing and creating things at an early age.
 Writing was a creative expressive technique that she used to talk about various subject matters, such as relationships, domestic violence, friendships, and more.
 These subjects were mainly expressed in the form poetry.

 After graduating from college, Melica sought to be a published author.
 Although she did not become a published author right after her undergraduate work at Otterbein University, the drive and determination within her stayed the same.
 She has performed in front of audiences at The National Black Book Festival, Inspired Word NYC, The Ohio State University, Newark Public Library (New Jersey), Laughin & Loungin, Writing Wrongs Poetry open mic events, and other places around the country.
 Her hard work finally paid off in August of 2010 when she released her first book titled, Dead Wrong.
-She has written 22 books/Kindle Vellas with 2 Children’s Books in development.
+She has written 24 books with 2 upcoming books releasing in 2026.

 Press play and click links under each picture to view video or read magazine, article, and websites.